Home / Blogs & Insights / How to Start an Online Casino in 2026

 Step 6: Build a Strong Game Library for Your Online Casino

 Players come to your gambling site for the games.
-They stay for the experience.
-However, a new online casino does not need thousands of titles at launch.
+They stay for the experience — so the game library and UX must work together.
+In practice, a new online casino does not need thousands of titles at launch.

 Instead, focus on the right games for your first market — reliable, fast-loading on mobile, and from well-known game providers.